 The aims of treatment are to arrest physical maturation, prevent early menarche, bring final adult height closer to genetic expectation and allow normal psychosocial development.
 Treatment with very potent, long acting GnRH analogues have resulted in significant improvement in height in many, although not all, children with PP caused by both organic conditions and idiopathic CPP, with the best treatment outcomes seen in those with onset of puberty before 6 years of age.
 These can be given as subcutaneous injections, intra-nasally, and as subcutaneous implants.
 These GnRH superactive agonists work by first stimulating and then, after a few days, suppressing pulsatile LH and FSH release.
 This leads to suppression of gonadal steroid production.
 In general, treatment is required for those who progress rapidly through puberty.
 The degree of bone age advancement is helpful for determining the tempo of pubertal progression.
 Those who progress more slowly will likely have the unsustained or slowly progressive variety of precocious puberty and will often do well without intervention.

-Genetic counseling will be of benefit for families of patients with genetic forms of precocious puberty.
+Genetic counseling is recommended for families of patients with genetic forms of precocious puberty.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov .
 All studies receiving U.S. Government funding, and some supported by private industry, are posted on this government web site.